technomancy/leiningen/README.md

 ## License

-Copyright (C) 2009-2010 Phil Hagelberg, Alex Osborne, and Dan Larkin
+Copyright (C) 2009-2010 Phil Hagelberg, Alex Osborne, Dan Larkin, and contributors.

 Thanks to Stuart Halloway for Lancet and Tim Dysinger for convincing me that good builds are important.